bjm904/node-red-contrib-timelapse-from-recordings/README.md

 # Node Red Timelapse from Recordings

+# WORK IN PROGRESS CHECK BACK May 1, 2021

 This node will scan a directory of video files and produce a timelapse GIF based on parameters.